Package Leaflet: Information for the User

 What can happen if a blood clot forms in an artery?

-It is essential to note that the risk of a heart attack or stroke due to using this medication is very small, but it may increase:
+It is essential to note that the risk of a heart attack or stroke due to this medication is very small, but it can increase:

-If any of the conditions above change while you are using this medication, for example, you start smoking, a close relative experiences a blood clot without a known cause, or you gain a lot of weight, inform your doctor.
+If any of the conditions above change while you are using this medication, for example, you start smoking, a close relative experiences a thrombosis without a known cause, or you gain a lot of weight, inform your doctor.

 Psychiatric disorders:

 Before taking Oedien, your doctor will thoroughly question you about your medical history and that of your close relatives.
-A general and gynecological medical examination, including a breast examination and cervical cytology study, will be performed.
-You will need to rule out pregnancy.
+A general medical and gynecological examination will be performed, including a breast examination and a cervical cytology study.
+Pregnancy should be ruled out.
 These examinations should be repeated periodically when taking contraceptive pills.
 Inform your doctor if you smoke and if you are taking any other medication.

-During the first few months of taking this medication, you may experience unexpected bleeding (blood loss outside the week with placebo pills).
-If the bleeding occurs during more than a few months, or begins after a few months, your doctor will need to determine what is wrong.
+During the first few months of taking this medication, you may experience unexpected bleeding (blood loss outside of the week with placebo pills).
+If the bleeding occurs for more than a few months or starts after a few months, your doctor should determine what is wrong.

-What to do if no bleeding occurs during the week with placebo pills:
+What to do if bleeding does not occur during the week with placebo pills

-If you have taken all the pills correctly, have not had severe vomiting or diarrhea, and have not taken other medications, it is very unlikely that you are pregnant.
+If you have taken all the pills correctly, have not suffered from vomiting or severe diarrhea, and have not taken other medications, it is very unlikely that you are pregnant.

-If the expected bleeding does not occur twice in a row, you may be pregnant.
+If the expected bleeding does not appear twice in a row, you may be pregnant.
 Consult your doctor immediately.
-Do not start the next pack until you are sure you are not pregnant.
+Do not start the next strip until you are sure you are not pregnant.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may take other medications, including over-the-counter medications.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may take other medications, including over-the-counter medications.

-Some medications may cause intermenstrual bleeding or reduce the effectiveness of dienogest/etinilestradiol:
+Some medications may cause intermenstrual bleeding or a loss of contraceptive efficacy of dienogest/ethinylestradiol.

 Some medications

-may affect the levels of this medication in the blood, making it less effective in preventing pregnancy or causing unexpected bleeding.
+may affect the blood levels of this medication, making it less effective in preventing pregnancy or causing unexpected bleeding.

 These include: